Home » Directory of Literary Agents – USA Literary Agents

 Biography

 Emily Mitchell is a literary agent with the Wernick & Pratt Agency.
 She lives in Massachusetts because of Anastasia Krupnik: after reading the eponymous classic dozens of times as a child, she got it in her head that going to college in Massachusetts was something she should do, so she did.
 Emily began her career at Sheldon Fogelman Agency, handling submissions, subsidiary rights, and coffee.
 She then spent eleven years at Charlesbridge Publishing as senior editor, contracts manager, and director of corporate strategy.
-At Charlesbridge her books included A Mother’s Journey by Sandra Markle, illustrated by Alan Marks (a Boston Globe–Horn Book Honor Book); Music Was IT: Young Leonard Bernstein by Susan Goldman Rubin (a YALSA Excellence in Nonfiction finalist and winner of the Sydney Taylor Jewish Book Award); the Aggie and Ben series of early readers by Lori Ries, illustrated by Frank W. Dormer; and Flying the Dragon, a debut middle-grade novel by Natalie Dias Lorenzi.
-After a brief post-MBA stint in the non-publishing world, Emily is thrilled to be back where she belongs in children’s books.
-Emily holds a bachelor’s degree in English from Harvard, a master’s in secondary English education from Syracuse, and an MBA from Babson.
-She lives outside Boston with her husband, daughter, and son—known to her legions of social-media fans as Cabana Boy, La Munch, and the Boy, respectively.
+Emily represents both authors and illustrators from picture books to YA, including Traci Sorell, Maia Kobabe, Caron Levis, Richard Ho, Van G. Garrett, Destiny Howell, and Sarah Lynne Reul.
+She also handles foreign rights, permissions, social media, and IT for the agency.
+Emily holds a bachelorÕs degree in English from Harvard, a masterÕs in secondary English education from Syracuse, and an MBA from Babson.
+She lives outside Boston with her family.
 Emily is accepting new clients in all genres for children.

 Notes